Art Exhibit “Continuum in Anthracene”

 As a chemical microscopy major, I have seen aspects of science that are creative and beautiful in a unique way.
 I have always had an interest in the arts; my appreciation grew as I gained new experiences.
 I have used my opportunities at North Central College (NCC), a liberal arts school, to explore the arts through electives in both theatre and art.
 Not only have these electives provided me with new points of view, but they have inspired me to continue to do what I love, and to take up hobbies including sewing and scrapbooking.

-I have managed to combine my love for science and art while working on my Chemical Microscopy degree through NCC in partnership with Hooke College of Applied Sciences.
+I have managed to combine my love for science and art while working on my Chemical Microscopy degree at NCC.
 In my short time working with the polarized light microscope, I am experiencing a whole new world of science and art hiding in the shadows of technology, and am using this opportunity to photograph microscopical images to show the world that beauty can be found in unexpected places.

 Using a polarized light microscope, I took these images in crossed polarized light.
 The use of crossed polarized light affects the particles’ coloring and can be a huge part of identifying unknown materials.
 Some materials viewed in this specific way are rather intricate and beautiful.